laristra/flecsph/README.md

 # SPH on FleCSI

 This project is an implementation of SPH problem using FleCSI framework.
+This code intent to provide distributed and parallel implementation of the octree data structure provide by FleCSI.
+The Binary, Quad and Oct tree respectively for 1, 2 and 3 dimensions is developed here for Smoothed Particle Hydrodynamics problems.

+For the first version of the code we intent to provide several basic physics problems:

+- Sod Shock Tube in 1D
+- Sedov Blast Wave 2D
+- Binary Neutron Star Merger 3D

 # Getting the Code

-    % git clone --recursive git@gitlab.lanl.gov:laristra/flecsph.git
+    % git clone --recursive git@github.com:laristra/flecsph.git

 # Requirements

-Before trying to compile you need to install on your system:
+The code requires:

-- FleCSI thrird party
+- FleCSI third part library
-- FleCSI = compile legion
+- FleCSI

-The installation steps are the followings:
+## Install the dependencies

-On DARWIN load the modules:
+On DARWIN supercomputer load the modules:

     % module load gcc/6.2.0
     % module load openmpi/2.0.1-gcc_6.2.0